dtgreene/ebbplotter/README.md

 Most of the options are configured for my DIY machine so you may need to tweak some values before using.
 Especially the plot dimensions to avoid machine crashes.

 From there, the easiest way to plot is to place your SVG file in the `src/assets` directory and run `npm start`.
-The prompt will offer a few operations to choose from with the first being plot.
+The prompt will offer a few operations to choose from.

 ![image](https://github.com/dtgreene/ebbplotter/assets/24302976/0709451a-f001-42f3-8586-9e3043462a61)